4GeeksAcademy/javascript-arrays-exercises-tutorial/exercises/08.2-Count-On/README.md

 }
 ```

-> Note: You may notice that when checking the type of an array, it outputs 'object'.
-Don't worry about that for now and proceed with the exercise normally.
+> Note: You may notice that when checking the type of an array, it outputs `'object'`.
+You can search about it on Google or proceed with the exercise normally.

 ## 💡 Hints: